Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

-Live Be Yoga ambassadors Lauren Cohen and Brandon Spratt are on a road trip across the country to sit down with master teachers, host free local classes, and so much more—all to illuminate the conversations pulsing through the yoga community today.
+In 2019, Live Be Yoga ambassadors Lauren Cohen and Brandon Spratt road tripped across the country to sit down with master teachers, host free local classes, and so much more—all to illuminate the conversations pulsing through the yoga community.
+Here are some of their thoughts from that time,

 Touring the United States as an ambassador for Live Be Yoga has been a whirlwind, filled with the full spectrum of feelings – from joy to exhaustion and beyond.
 Brandon and I are driving across the country, landing in a new city every week, living out of our suitcases and doing everything we can to create a sense of home in each new place.